robbdouglas/jeopardy-game/README.md

 - arrange answers similar to who wants to be a millionaire
 - margin name input and button
 - every answer card must be as big as the biggest answer card
+- message with player info on top of board